Industry Standards Created and Implemented by Curb Creations, Inc.

 Design Consultation

-Design is crucial and should compliment your existing or new landscaping.
+Design is crucial and should complement your existing or new landscaping.
 A professional design should flow elegantly and gracefully accenting existing and new planting areas.
 Ideas and expert consultation should be given, not just an estimate form filled out!
 Ask for photos of different designs and installations.

-Straight Areas: Straight areas should be just that… STRAIGHT.
+Straight Areas: Straight areas should be just that…STRAIGHT.
 No wavy lines.
-Even with a high quality curb machine, proper training and experience is needed to produce straight lines.
+Even with a high-quality curb machine, proper training and experience is needed to produce straight lines.

 Curves and Contours: Design and creative ability is crucial.
-Be cautious of quick, wavy turns that are not contoured correctly, and a busy “snake-like” look.
+Be cautious of quick, wavy turns that are not contoured correctly, and a busy “snake like” look.
 Only simple, precise contours should be done.
 Look at photos and see jobs.

 Quality Product Specifications